Joshua earned an MBA from USF and he writes mostly about software and technology.

 There is an option to classify the remaining defects into one category.
-Since we don't have a lot of data for our chart and have another category, just click on the do not combine selection.
+Since we don't have a lot of data for our chart, just click on the "Do not combine" selection.
 Make sure that this selection is made after the two previous steps are completed.

 Saving Your Project and Exporting the Graph

-To save your file go to File →Save As, then select the location where you would save the project.
-There are several ways to export the Pareto Chart from the project.
-One way is to right-click on the graph and copy the image.
-Next, the image can be pasted where it needs to go.
-Another method is to right click on the image and export the image to an excel or word document.
+To save your file, go to File →Save As, then select the location where you would save the project.
+There are several ways to export the Pareto Chart from the project:

 Boyer, K. & Verma, R. (2010).
 Operations & supply chain management for the 21st century.
 Mason, OH: South-Western.